vargovema/twitter-wheather-sentiment-analysis/README.md

 ## Requirements

 Both twitterProducer and KafkaConsumerData_and_SentimentAnalysis need to run simultaneously.
-To access the Twitter data, a developer account is needed
+To access the Twitter data, a developer account from Twitter is needed to get the API keys.
+Due to the licencing of such account, the tweets are not provided in this repository.
+Only the processed data is provided in order to stay GDPR compliant.

 ## Authors